vatesfr/xen-orchestra/@xen-orchestra/build-template/README.md

 ## Usage

-Creates a string replacer based on a pattern and a list of rules
+Create a string replacer based on a pattern and a list of rules.

 ```js
 const myReplacer = buildTemplate('{name}_COPY_\{name}_{id}_%\%', {